cking0130/AirBeamBREATHE/README.md

 4) Extract both zip files "DHT-sensor-library-master.zip" and "Airbeam.zip" onto your desktop

-5) Double click on the "Airbeam.ino" file in the Airbeam folder to open it in Arduino
+5) Double click on the "Airbeam.ino" file in the AirbeamBREATHE-master/Airbeam/Airbeam folder to open it in Arduino

-6) In Arduino, go to Sketch-->Include Library-->Add .ZIP Libary--> Choose "Dekstop" folder and click on "DHT-sensor-library-master.zip"
+6) In Arduino, go to Sketch-->Include Library-->Add .ZIP Libary--> Choose "Dekstop" folder, then "AirBeamBREATHE-master" folder and click on "DHT-sensor-library-master.zip"

 7) Plug the Airbeam into your computer using the USB cable, and turn the device on.
 Allow the device set up to automatically run and install drivers